-Some traditions can be rooted in generations of family history, while others may be ones you create with your family now.
-Those, perhaps, may even become part of the traditions your kids pass on to theirs one day.
-Traditions help connect us to our past, our present, and our cultures.
-They’re a special way of creating memories to last a lifetime.
+Some traditions can be rooted in generations of family history, while others may be freshly crafted with our loved ones.
+Those, perhaps, may even become part of the traditions your kids pass on to their children one day.
+These traditions serve as threads connecting our past, present, and cultural roots — an extraordinary means of weaving memories to be treasured for a lifetime.

-Here are a few residences to add to your list this year:
+Here are a few residences and neighborhood Christmas light displays to add to your list this year:

-6140 SW 46 Terrace: This home has a Santa on a sleigh with reindeer on top of the roof, lots of lights, inflatables, and decorations galore.
+6140 SW 46 Terrace: This home has a Santa on a sleigh with reindeer on top of the roof, lots of lights, an inflatable pathway, and decorations galore.

 SW 36 Street and 75th Court (corner house): This house includes loads of lights, as well as a gigantic Christmas tree with Santa at the top.
 So fun!